 Vacuum Switching Valve

-Some MT (manual transmission) models de-activated EGR when in nuetral or in top gear.
-This made use of the transmission Nuetral switch and transmission Top switch to electrically operate a bleed switch.
+Some MT (manual transmission) models de-activated EGR when in neutral or in top gear.
+This made use of the transmission Neutral switch and transmission Top switch to electrically operate a bleed switch.

 1975 Manual Transmission FED & CAN 1978 Manual Transmission USA except FU Engine models

-This is similar to TCS (Transmission Controlled Spark) was used on some Manual Transmission models, and cuts the spark advance when in certain gears.
+This is similar to the Transmission Controlled Spark (TCVAS) used on some Manual Transmission models, which cuts the spark advance when in certain gears.
+Only in this case it deactivates EGR.

 VALVE ASSY-SOLENOID EGR CUT 14956-U6700 JPN B210 A14T <> 14956-U6701 14956-U6705 JPN B210 A14S.V < 14956-U6701 14956-H7206 JPN B310 except A14E * Also used by C120 and C22